QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design

 \subsubsection{Task I: Oracle Construction}

+This task suite contains 35,872 data points in total, focused on two types of oracle constructions.

-The construction of such an oracle $U_f$ using quantum gates is deeply rooted in the research topic of reversible quantum logic synthesis, which remains a challenge for complex Boolean functions.
+To study a Boolean function $f\colon\{0,1\}^{n}\to\{0,1\}^{m}$, we need to gain its access.
+In quantum computing, the function $f$ is encoded as an oracle $U_f$ such that for any $x\in\{0,1\}^{n}$, $z\in\{0,1\}^{m}$, $U_f|x\>|z\>=|x\>|z\oplus f(x)\>$, where $\oplus$ is the plus modulo 2.
+The construction of $U_f$ using quantum gates is deeply rooted in reversible quantum logic synthesis, which remains a challenge for complex Boolean functions.
 In this dataset, we mainly focus on the construction of textbook-level oracles: Bernstein-Vazirani Problem~\citep{bernstein1993quantum}, Deutsch-Jozsa Problem~\citep{deutsch1992rapid}, Simon's Problem~\citep{simon1997power}, and Grover's algorithm for unstructured search~\citep{grover1996fast} (including constructions of both the oracle and the diffusion operator).

 There is another category of more flexible oracle construction tasks which we refer to as "Problem Encoding".
 For example, one can apply Grover's oracle to solving constraint problems such as SAT and triangle finding~\citep{ambainis2004quantum}.
 Formulating problem encoding tasks for LLMs slightly differs from quantum logic synthesis, and we refer the readers to Appendix~\ref{appendix:more-tasks} for more detailed discussion.